omgitskuei/JavaDev/src/main/projects/raffle/v1/readme.md

 ### Future design spaces
 ---
 The program can be expanded to:
-- Take text files so 1) the prize pool, 2) the players pool, may be variable
+- Take text files so 1) the prize pool, 2) the players pool, may be variable.
-- Print results into an output txt file
+- Print results into an output txt file.
-- Allow configuration like debug mode, verbose, how much randomization, whether everyone wins, etc
+- Allow configuration like debug mode, verbose, how much randomization, whether everyone wins, etc.

 ### Change logs
 ---